 Let’s go now to practice and create the spread of two tools.
 We shall use the TradingView service to conduct calculations of the spread between these tools.

 There are different ways of calculating the spread, which brings slightly different results.
-You may choose the best one down to your own preference.
+You may choose the best one down to your preference.
 The simplest way is to calculate the spread by the difference.
 That is, the spread formula for EURUSD and GBPUSD will look like EURUSD – GBPUSD.

 After that, you need to decide at which moment you shall open the position.
-The thing is to enter the market when the spread is expanding fast, that is, when the tools are temporarily losing the correlation between them.
+The thing is to enter the market when the spread is expanding fast, that is when the tools are temporarily losing the correlation between them.
 Strong spread expansion stands for the expansion exceeding the average one.
 Therefore, the difference between the spread chart and the moving average can be a good indicator for the entry.

 Thus, we will get the spread oscillator.
 It is very simple to trade this spread.
 When the line goes into the overbought zone (the spread has gone too far from the average values), we should sell the spread.
 When it enters the oversold zone, we should turn over the position.

 Another method is to trade spread from the borders of the Bollinger Channel.
 All you need to do so is to add the Bollinger Bands indicator to the spread chart.
-In this case, crossing of the channel borders will also indicate a significant deviation of the spread from the average one.
+In this case, the crossing of the channel borders will also indicate a significant deviation of the spread from the average one.

 Calculating the order size

-In fact, we should take into account different cost of the point of two tools relative to the dollar to balance the positions.
+We should take into account different cost of the point of two tools relative to the dollar to balance the positions.
 You can find the cost of a currency pair point by using point cost calculator.

 Let’s say you want to open a pair position for EURUSD and USDJPY.
 The point cost for EURUSD is $1.
 The point cost for USDJPY at the moment is equal to $0.87788.
 So if we need to equalize the sizes of the positions, we should take a 1.14 times larger USDJPY position than the one for EURUSD (1 / 0.87788).

 The most important part of the pairs trading strategy is to pick the trading tools properly.
 You should understand that the strategy itself is not a Holy Grail but it may bring you a stable low-risk profit if the correlating assets are chosen correctly.
-If you want to study statistical arbitrage, you should definitely start with pairs trading.
+If you want to study statistical arbitrage, you should start with pairs trading.